Montmorency station (Montreal Metro)

 Montmorency station (/fr/) is a Montreal Metro station in Laval, Quebec, Canada, operated by the Société de transport de Montréal (STM).
 It is located in the Laval-des-Rapides borough.
 The station is part of an extension to Laval and opened on April 28, 2007, becoming the northern terminus of the Orange Line.
-After two years of opening, the Metro had generated an extra 60,000 daily passengers, around twice what had originally been estimated.
+After two years of opening, the Metro had generated over 60,000 daily passengers, around twice what had originally been estimated.